-- STOP!
-Read the safety information above on this label. - 2.
-Set the ON/OFF switch on the control box to the "ON" position. - 3.
+- 1. STOP!
+Read the safety information above, on this label. - 2.
 Set the thermostat to the lowest setting by first pressing the COOLER and HOTTER buttons together and holding for 1 second.
-Then press the COOLER button until the VAC indicator light appears. - 4.
-Set the ON/OFF switch on the control box to the "OFF" position.
+Then press the COOLER button until the WARM indicator light appears. - 3.
+Set the "ON/OFF" switch on the blower control box to the "OFF" position.

-5. This appliance is equipped with a device which automatically lights the burner.
+4. This appliance is equipped with a device which automatically lights the burner.